USAT John L. Clem: World War I

-The USSB chartered Santa Ana to the Grace Company for commercial operation and after fitting out the ship made a maiden voyage on 2 February 1918 with runs between New York and Valparaiso until turned over to the Navy in 1919.
+The USSB chartered Santa Ana to the Grace Company for commercial operation and after fitting out the ship made a maiden voyage on 2 February 1918 with runs between New York and Valparaíso until turned over to the Navy in 1919.

 The Navy placed the ship in commission 11 February 1919 at Hoboken, New Jersey.
 As a unit of the Cruiser and Transport Force, she made four round-trip voyages between 27 February 1919 and 7 July 1919 to bring World War I veterans from France.
 On 21 July 1919 the ship was decommissioned and returned to the USSB which returned operation to Grace Line's South American service.

 Civilian service

 Santa Ana (1918-1928)

 Santa Ana served Grace Line's route to Peru and Chile in the line's weekly service out of New York in which one of the line's ships departed every other Saturday.
 The other ships built to serve the west coast of South America were the Cramp-built Santa Luisa and with New York Shipbuilding's ships Santa Elisa and Santa Leonora.
 All five were returned by the USSB but Grace had determined only four were needed and refused Santa Leonora.
 The brochure "Sailings March–December 1927" indicates the typical routing on this route for the four ships:

-New York, Cristobal, Balboa, Talara, Salaverry, Callao, Mollendo, Arica, Iquique, Tocopilla, Antofagasta, Chanaral, Valparaiso south bound with Chanaral and Tocopilla not visited on the return north.
+New York, Cristobal, Balboa, Talara, Salaverry, Callao, Mollendo, Arica, Iquique, Tocopilla, Antofagasta, Chanaral, Valparaíso south bound with Chanaral and Tocopilla not visited on the return north.

 Grace was introducing two new 16 knots motor vessels, Santa Barbara and Santa Maria, both 466 ft registered length, completed in 1928 by Furness Shipbuilding Company in Haverton-on-Tees, England, and carrying 150 passengers to the route.
-As a result, with only four ships needed for the New York—Valparaiso route, Santa Ana was transferred to the Grace subsidiary, Panama Mail Steamship Company, that operated between New York and San Francisco in intercoastal service and renamed Guatemala 16 June 1928 and remodeled for the intercoastal trade.
+As a result, with only four ships needed for the New York—Valparaíso route, Santa Ana was transferred to the Grace subsidiary, Panama Mail Steamship Company, that operated between New York and San Francisco in intercoastal service and renamed Guatemala 16 June 1928 and remodeled for the intercoastal trade.